-STCL Houston staff, faculty, administrators, and students are free to self-disclose this information, should they choose to do so.
-The law school does not gather or track this information in an effort to ensure the privacy of these individuals.
+STCL Houston staff, faculty, administrators, and students are free to confidentially self-identify their gender identity and sexual orientation.
+The law school does not aggregate or track this information in an effort to ensure the privacy of these individuals.

-The STCL Houston health insurance plans provide eligible, regular, full-time employees and their qualifying dependents access to medical, dental, and vision care insurance benefits.
+The STCL Houston health insurance plans provide eligible employees and their qualifying dependents full access to medical, dental, and vision care insurance benefits.

 Yes, if deemed medically necessary.

-Because STCL Houston does not offer healthcare insurance directly to students, it cannot answer this question.
+STCL Houston does not offer healthcare insurance directly to students; it therefore cannot answer these questions.

 Sexual Orientation and the Law

-STCL Houston provides funding, including travel support, for its student LGBTQ+ organization — AMICUS — as well as for students in the top 25 percent of their class — to use as they deem appropriate.
+STCL Houston provides funding, including travel support, for its student LGBTQ+ organization – AMICUS – to use as it deems appropriate.

 Yes, optional for all students